kammitama5/kammitama5.github.io/_posts/2023-11-12-Sunday-November-12th.md

     - Getting 1 of 5 Fellowships to attend a Quantum Symposium.
     - Joining a group and working on writings and learnings about Quantum Resource Estimation, a new, niche subfield.
     - Being Invited to and participating in a Quantum Hackathon
-    - Particating and completing a Quantum Computing Bootcamp (with a perfect score!)
+    - Participating and completing a Quantum Computing Bootcamp (with a perfect score!)
     - Wrangling a group at my lab to start an affiliated project in 2024.
     - Being admitted to a Quantum Computing and Mathematics class outside of my institution (2024).
 This was a story of persistence.
 I emailed every two weeks, and heard nothing.
 I had a meeting with one of my PIs and they told